Course Outline

 Requirements

-• Basic knowledge of Kali Linux penetration testing
+• Familiarity with Kali Linux penetration testing tools and techniques

 • Ethical hackers